 What is least-privileged access?

-- Least-privileged access – is the idea that any given user should be granted the minimum level of access necessary to perform their assigned function.
-Least-privileged access may be known by a few names such as the principle of minimal privilege (POMP) or the principle of least authority (POLA), but what is consistent across all terms is that the organization attempts to reduce exposure by ensuring lateral movement or unauthorized access between business applications or resources is restricted.
+Least-privileged access is the idea that any given user should be granted the minimum level of access necessary to perform their assigned function.
+Least-privileged access may be known by a few names such as the principle of minimal privilege (POMP) or the principle of least authority (POLA), but what is consistent across all the terms is that the organization attempts to reduce exposure by ensuring lateral movement or unauthorized access between business applications or resources is restricted.

-How modern least-privilege access works
+How modern least-privileged access works

 While there are many approaches to enforcing least-privileged access, it’s important to take a modern approach when considering identity authentication, device posture, and user-to-app segmentation.
 Here’s a deeper look into these three core elements of least-privileged access: